zscaler/terraform-azurerm-zia-sentinel-cloud-nss/README.md

 Support Disclaimer
 -------
-!> **Disclaimer:** This Terraform provider is community supported.
-Although this provider is supported by Zscaler employees, it is **NOT** supported by Zscaler support.
-Please open all enhancement requests and issues on [Github Issues](https://github.com/zscaler/terraform-provider-zpa/issues) for support.
+!> **Disclaimer:** This Terraform module is community supported.
+Although the module is still supported by Zscaler employees, it is **NOT** supported by Zscaler support.
+Please open all enhancement requests and issues on [Github Issues](https://github.com/zscaler/terraform-azurerm-zia-sentinel-cloud-nss/issues) for support.

 ## Description
 This repository contains a purposefuly built Azure Sentinel Terraform module designed to enable the integration with Zscaler Internet Access (NSS Cloud).